Special Education Course Offerings

 533 – Positive Approaches to Behavior Management (3)

-Prerequisite or corequisite: EDSE 531.
+Prerequisite or corequisite: EDSE 531 or EDSE 390.
 This course focuses on how to utilize a variety of positive behavior management strategies within the classroom to increase the learning of students with disabilities and enable them to learn as close to the general education setting as possible.
 Applied behavior analysis and positive behavioral support provides the basis for the implementation of classroom and individual behavior management plans.

 534 – Assessment, Evaluation, and Instructional Planning (3)

-Prerequisite or corequisite: EDSE 531.
+Prerequisite or corequisite: EDSE 531 or EDSE 390.
 This course examines a variety of formal and informal approaches to assessing and evaluating student learning and behavior.
 Experiences are provided in selecting, administering, and interpreting norm-referenced, criterion referenced, and curriculum-based measures; participating in eligibility decisions and response to intervention programs; developing instructional plans; and monitoring the progress of students with disabilities in the K-12 setting.

 535 – Collaborative Consultation and Transition Planning (3)

-Prerequisite or corequisite: EDSE 531.
+Prerequisite or corequisite: EDSE 531 or EDSE 390.
 This course is designed to enhance collaboration, consultation, and communication skills as they relate to working with other teachers and professionals, assisting others in working effectively with students with exceptionalities, and involving families in the education of their children with disabilities.
 The course also emphasizes coordination with community agencies, other professionals, and the family to plan for life transitions, including self-advocacy, post-secondary training, career development, and life skills.

 537 – Characteristics of Students with Autism Spectrum Disorders (3)